mpetazzoni/leaflet-gpx/README.md

 * `get_average_hr()`: returns the average heart rate (if available)
 * `get_average_cadence()`: returns the average cadence (if available)
 * `get_average_temp()`: returns the average of the temperature (if available)
+* `get_waypoints()`: returns the list of waypoints with name, coordinates, elevation and description

 If you're not a fan of the metric system, you also have the following methods at your disposal: